dwyl/learn-json-web-tokens/README.md

-# Learn JSON Web Token (JWT)
+# Learn to use JSON Web Tokens (JWT) for Authentication

 ![dilbert fixed the internet](http://i.imgur.com/cNElVof.jpg)

-Learn how to use JSON Web Token (JWT) to secure your Web App!
+Learn how to use JSON Web Token (JWT) to secure your Web and/or Mobile Application!

 ## *Why*?